Skip to Content

 CampingMoon sells this same style of grill in various sizes, all available on the same page:

-To use the grill you simply open the frame and place the small grill at the bottom.
-Place your coals or wood in this area and light the fire, and then cover with the top grill for cooking.
+The Fire Sense Foldable Notebook Grill is made of high-heat-resistant painted steel and stands 13 inches high for use, folding to 1 inch flat for storage in seconds.
+This charcoal-burning foldable camping grill opens easily and is slim, lightweight, and easy to carry.
+To use the grill, you simply open the frame and place the small grill in the unit.
+Place your coals or wood in this area, light the fire, then cover with the top grill for cooking.

-Reviewers note that this grill is very easy to set up, carry, and clean, though its durability may vary depending on use.
+Reviewers note that this grill is very easy to set up, carry, and clean, though it doesn’t come with a carrying case.

 Do You Have a Favorite Folding Camp Grill?